benjaminshawki/dotfiles/README.md

 # Benjamin Shawki's Dotfiles

 A comprehensive collection of configuration files for my development environment, featuring Neovim, tmux, Sway, and more.
+Keep in mind that this is for my personal use and without any guarantees.
+This repository also uses some of my other scripts https://github.com/benjaminshawki/scripts

 ## 🚀 Quick Start